Sushiiel/Star_Classification_Sloan-_Survey_Pyspark_DataBricks/README.md

 This project focuses on classifying stars based on their properties and visualizing the results using interactive dashboards in Databricks.
 The dataset used contains various attributes of stars, and the dashboards provide insightful visual representations of the classification outcomes.

 ## Features
-- **Star Classification**: Using PySpark in Databricks to analyze different types of stars.
+- **Star Classification**: Using PySpark in Databricks to classify different types of stars.
 - **Interactive Dashboard**: Built in Databricks to explore trends in star classification.
 - **Data Analysis**: Insights derived from the dataset to understand the characteristics of different stars.